Josesx506/Odin_Project_FS/07_Node/20_social_media/Readme.md

 ### Improvements
 - [ ] Custom notfound 404 error component with Navbar integrated since I didn't include my nav in my app layout for this project

+> [!Important]
+> When specifying client and backend server routes in production whitelist for cors, ensure there are no trailing `'/'` in the url.